 |Title:||Assistant Cross Country Coach|

 |Previous College:||Duquesne '09|

-Derek Dutille begins his first season with the Assumption College men's and women's cross country and track and field programs as an assistant coach in 2013-2014.
+Derek Dutille begins his second season with the Assumption College men's and women's cross country and track and field programs as an assistant coach in 2014-2015.

 Dutille has been working as a sales associate at Running Fit in Ann Arbor, Michigan over the past year and has a previous coaching stop at Division I Duquesne University.
 At Duquesne, Dutille served as an assistant coach of both their cross country and track and field programs from August 2009 to June 2010.
 He was involved in planning workouts, consulting with athletes on their day-to-day training and functioned as the program's head coach at some major events such as the Penn Relays.

 A 2009 graduate of Duquesne, Dutille graduated with a bachelor of science degree in business administration and a major in sports marketing.
 He was also a standout runner for the Dukes as he was a two-time cross country All-Conference selection in 2007 and 2008 and member of the team that captured the Atlantic-10 Conference Championship.
 Individually, Dutille captured the Atlantic-10 Conference steeplechase title and was a three-time NCAA qualifier in the event.

 Dutille had personal best of 3:49 in the 1,500, 4:06 in the mile, 8:23 in the 3K, 8:51 in the 3K steeplechase, 14:27 for the 5K and 24:17 for an 8K cross country race.